albertz/openlierox/README.md

-= OpenLieroX
+# OpenLieroX

 This is the game OpenLieroX!
+Homepage: <http://openlierox.net>

 Content of this file:

 * Description
 * About
 * Compilation